Templated Policies in Immuta

 The templated policy is now applied to all relevant data sources.

-Now that you've written a Data Policy, you can continue to the next page or to this tutorial: Import and Export Policies.
+Now that you've written a Data Policy, continue to the next page.